Integrated-Project-2-Needful/NeedFul/README.md

-# Needful
+# NeedFul
-Needful is an application focused on creating a fun and social gifting experience.
+NeedFul is an application focused on creating a fun and social gifting experience.
 It allows users to create detailed wishlists, connect with friends and family, and facilitate thoughtful gift-giving.

 [@xXNeonKitsuneXx](https://github.com/xXNeonKitsuneXx)
 [@Snailoba](https://github.com/Snailoba)